changyy/ansible-role-self-update/README.md

 Requirements
 ------------

 At default setup, the target server is running on Ubuntu 14.04 with packages: curl.
-Using curl & jq to get target server public ip from http://ipinfo.io:
+Using curl to get target server public ip from http://ipinfo.io:

 ```bash
 $ curl -s ipinfo.io/ip